Q&A from students

 It’d be naïve to suggest that everyone can simply jump into and exclusively perform nondual practice.
 While it is definitely possible because nondual practice is always available and the most direct kind of practice, many seekers find a combination of transitional “bridge practices” alongside nondual sadhana highly beneficial.
 In due course, only nondual sadhana will remain, which in itself is extensively purifying.

-#10: How to deal with emotional upsets?
+Q: How to deal with emotional upsets?

 A: All emotional experiences present a chance to choose awareness over ego, love over fear.

-It may be prudent to scrutinize the dividends we get from holding onto the remnants of a painful episode.
+It may be prudent to investigate the dividends we get from holding onto the remnants of a painful episode.
 What is it that we are getting?
 How meager are our standards?
 What satisfaction do we get?
 Really answer these questions.

 Ultimately, the main question is: how does it help us be enlightened?
 How does it help us be free?
 It just doesn’t.
 It may serve to satiate our subconscious yearning for easing guilt through self-punishment—because that’s what we are doing, punishing ourselves over and over again by reliving those experiences in our mind.
 But this is the ego’s self-preservation game, and it is very good at it.